YaelCohenGit/cpp-project/README.md

 ## Acknowledgments

-- This project was developed as part of a learning journey in advanced C++ programming and algorithm design.
+This project was developed as part of an advanced C++ coursework assignment to demonstrate integrated system design and real-world problem-solving using C++.